-- (a) A business establishment with a practice that has a discriminatory effect shall not be considered to have committed an unlawful housing practice in violation of the Act if a legally sufficient justification exists.
-A legally sufficient justification exists where the business establishment can establish that: A business establishment can show that there is no violation of the Act if there is a legally sufficient justification for a practice that has a discriminatory effect.
-To show that a legally sufficient justification exists, the business establishment must establish the following elements: - (1) The practice is intendednecessary to serve achieve aone or more substantial, legitimate, nondiscriminatory business interests that is necessary to the operation of the business: - (2) The practice effectively carries out the identified business interest; and - (3) There is no feasible alternative practice that would equally or better accomplish the identified business interest with a less discriminatory effect.
+- (a) A business establishment can show that there is no violation of the Act if there is a legally sufficient justification for a practice that has a discriminatory effect.
+To show that a legally sufficient justification exists, the business establishment must establish the following elements: - (1) The practice is necessary to achieve one or more substantial, legitimate, nondiscriminatory business interests; - (2) The practice effectively carries out the identified business interest; and - (3) There is no feasible alternative practice that would equally or better accomplish the identified business interest with a less discriminatory effect. - (b) In cases that do not involve a business establishment, the person whose practice has a discriminatory effect can show that there is no violation of the Act if there is a legally sufficient justification for the practice.
+To show that a legally sufficient justification exists, the person must establish the following elements: - (1) The practice is necessary to achieve one or more substantial, legitimate, nondiscriminatory purposes of the non-business establishment; - (2) The practice effectively carries out the identified purpose;

-- (b) In cases that do not involve a business establishment, the person whose practice has a discriminatory effect can show that there is no violation of the Act if there is a legally sufficient justification for the practice.
-To show that a legally sufficient justification exists, the person must establish the following elements shall not be considered to have committed an unlawful housing practice in violation of the Act if a legally sufficient justification exists.
-A legally sufficient justification exists where the person can establish that: - (1) The practice is necessary to achieve aone or more substantial, legitimate, nondiscriminatory purposes of the non-business establishment; - (2) The practice effectively carries out the identified purpose; - (3) The identified purpose is sufficiently compelling to override the discriminatory effect; and - (4) There is no feasible alternative practice that would equally or better accomplish the identified purpose with a less discriminatory effect. - (c) A legally sufficient justification must be supported by evidence and may not be hypothetical or speculative.
-A respondent's justification for a practice with a discriminatory effect will not be legally sufficient if it is not supported by evidence, meaning that the justification is hypothetical or speculative. - (d) In a legal proceeding, t the determination of whether an interest or purpose is substantial, legitimate, and nondiscriminatory requires a case-specific, fact-based inquiry.
-There are no interests that are per se substantial, legitimate, and nondiscriminatory.
+- (3) The identified purpose is sufficiently compelling to override the discriminatory effect; and - (4) There is no feasible alternative practice that would equally or better accomplish the identified purpose with a less discriminatory effect. - (c) A respondent's justification for a practice with a discriminatory effect will not be legally sufficient if it is not supported by evidence, meaning that the justification is hypothetical or speculative. - (d) In a legal proceeding, the determination of whether an interest or purpose is substantial, legitimate, and nondiscriminatory requires a case-specific, fact-based inquiry.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, 12926, 12927, 12955, 12955.6, and 12955.8, Government Code; DFEH v.
-Merribrook Apts.
-(Nov.
-9, 1988) No. 88-19 FEHC Precedential Decs.
-1988-99.
+Reference: Sections 12920, 12921, 12926, 12927, 12955, 12955.6, and 12955.8, Government Code.

 § 12063.
-Relationship of No Legally Sufficient Justification forto Intentional Violations Discrimination.
+No Legally Sufficient Justification for Intentional Discrimination.